magicalElectronicSpace/ToDo/README.md

 #!/bin/your_sh

 /path/to/your/python3 /path/to/your/todo
 If you are using vim, type in :wq.
-If you are using nano, press Control+O and Control+X
+If you are using nano, press Control+O and Control+X.

 chmod +x /usr/local/bin/todo